This post may contain affiliate links. Please read my disclosure for more info.

 7. GoPro HERO4 Silver

-I purchased the GoPro HERO4 Silver two years ago and I’m in love with it!
+THe GoPro is definitely one of the best cameras for travel photography.
+I purchased the GoPro HERO4 Silver two years ago, and I’m in love with it!
 Unlike the older versions, there’s a touchscreen image display so that you can preview the photos and videos you’ve taken.
 The GoPro is also waterproof up to 40m, and extremely durable in all weather conditions, meaning you can take it snorkeling, diving, skiing, hiking… pretty much anywhere!
 I used it religiously in Thailand, Cambodia, and the Philippines to take awesome videos and tons of underwater shots.

 If your adventurous girl already has a GoPro, consider getting her some accessories so she can stop tying it to her wrist with a string while scuba diving or ziplining…. or is that just me?